 This sweet potato hash is made with diced sweet potatoes, bell peppers, and sausage all cooked on a sheet pan for an easy, flavorful breakfast that’s perfect for company or for making ahead for the week!

 We hear you loud and clear: having eggs for breakfast every day has a tendency to get old FAST.
-Once you've worn out breakfast casseroles, you might turn to overnight oats.
+Once you’ve worn out breakfast casseroles, you might turn to overnight oats (here are 15 of the best easy overnight oats recipes).
 But there surely has to be other hearty, flavorful options to keep your weekday breakfasts interesting, right?
-That's where this sweet potato hash comes in.
+That’s where this sweet potato hash comes in.
 This dish is decidedly not fussy.
 While a traditional sweet potato hash requires you to stir it on the stovetop until the sweet potatoes cook through, this one goes straight into the oven so you can do other things while it cooks.
 The combination of sweet potato, onion, bell pepper, and breakfast sausage here is so good, and just a bit different from your everyday breakfast.

 Sweet Potato Hash Ingredients